Charles117/resilience_shenzhen/README.md

 ```

 ### (2) Real-time data: ds083 data
-You need to first register a account in
+You need to first register a account at
 ```bash
 https://rda.ucar.edu
 ```